 MED: Talent places some of the serum sample into the automated chemistry analyzer.

 MED-over the shoulder: Talent reviews the CBC measurement on the computer screen.

+Talent: Confirmation of fasting and hydration are two crucial screen checks that should be completed on any collected sample.

 Measurement of Serum Total Protein and Lipid Content